trinsic-id/v2-sdk/docs/learn/migrate.md

 ### Revocation Registries

 Revocation in our existing platform uses Anoncreds with RSA accumulator.
 These is a powerful, privacy preserving solution, but a little cumbersome when it comes to maintaining accumulator states.
 It requires publishing revocation registry state on the ledger, as well as publishing a tails file on a web resource.
-All of these are required for holders to prepare non-revocation proofs, which can effect the speed and experience of the interacting parties.
+All of these are required for holders to prepare non-revocation proofs, which can affect the speed and experience of the interacting parties.

 Our new platform uses a more flexible solution based on [Status List](https://w3c-ccg.github.io/vc-status-list-2021/).
 This apporach is based on a W3C community published specification with a much simpler and flexible approach to revocation.

-!!! info "Future Considerations"
+!!! info "Future considerations"

     At the time of writing this article, we are actively looking to add support for additional revocation solutions, such as one based on accumulators for pairing-friendly curves.
 These are significant improvements over RSA accumulators with an improvement in data privacy, performance and scalability.